tokkonopapa/WordPress-IP-Geo-Block/README.md

 against the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address.

-4. Block attacks such as
-    [File Inclusion][hakipedia]
-caused by some critical vulnerability in some existing plugins like
-    [this][revslider]
-via `admin-ajax.php` regardless of its country code.

-5. A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.
+4. A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.

-6. Validation logs will be recorded into MySQL data table to analyze posting pattern under the specified condition.
+5. Validation logs will be recorded into MySQL data table to analyze posting pattern under the specified condition.

-7. Custom validation function can be added by `add_filter()` with predefined filter hook.
+6. Custom validation function can be added by `add_filter()` with predefined filter hook.
 See
     [sample.php](sample)
 bundled within this package.

-8. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
+7. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
 downloaded and updated (once a month) automatically.
 And if you have correctly installed one of the IP2Location plugins (
     [IP2Location Tags][IP2Tag],